By Atonement Licensing Advisory · Last reviewed: June 2026

 How much can an enterprise typically save on an Oracle renewal?

-Does dropping unused Oracle licenses reduce my support bill?
+Does dropping unused Oracle licences reduce my support bill?

 Should we exit our Oracle ULA or renew it?

 Exit when deployment of the covered products has plateaued and a certified fixed position costs less than continued ULA fees.
-Renew when you have concrete near-term growth in those specific products.
-The decision should be modeled at least a year before term end.
+Renew when you have concrete near term growth in those specific products.
+The decision should be modelled at least a year before term end.

 How is Oracle Java SE priced now?

-The Java SE Universal Subscription is priced per employee, counting your total employee population plus certain contractors rather than actual Java users.
-Scope your real usage, evaluate no-fee alternatives, and negotiate the counted population where a subscription is required.
+The Java SE Universal Subscription is priced per employee, counting your total employee population plus certain contractors rather than actual Java users, in published tiers from $15 down to $5.25 per employee per month.
+Scope your real usage, evaluate no fee alternatives, and negotiate the counted population where a subscription is required.

 What should we do first when we receive an Oracle audit notice?